 - Community referrals to other agencies

-Are you struggling with family conflict, divorce, substance abuse, depression, grief and loss, a learning disability, or stress or anxiety about academic achievement?
-We offer students free counseling services that are confidential and professional that allow you to express your feelings and identify patterns of thinking with a trained and caring counselor.
+Are you struggling with family conflict, divorce, substance abuse, depression, grief and loss, a learning disability or stress or anxiety about academic achievement?
+We offer students free, confidential and professional counseling services that allow you to express your feelings and identify patterns of thinking with a trained and caring counselor.

-Do you need help selecting and planning an effective program of study?
-Our Advisors are available to assist you through individual consultation and group course planning sessions.
-Our Advisors can also help you learn new study habits, stress and time management skills, and how to communicate effectively with others.
+Do you need help planning the right program of study?
+We are here to help with individual consultation and group course planning sessions.
+We can also help you learn new study habits, stress and time management skills, and how to communicate well with others.

 Students and faculty can make an appointment for an initial consultation.
-Meeting with a counselor lasts about 15-60 minutes.
-During this time the counselor will determine if the services requested are available through the Counseling Services Center or an outside community resource.
+Meeting with a Counselor lasts about 15-60 minutes.
+During this time, the Counselor will determine if Counseling Services or an outside community resource can best help.
 You may also be asked to fill out confidential forms.

 We are committed to the full access and inclusion of all qualified students in SVI programs.
-Our school facilitates reasonable accommodations for students with a qualifying disability or a temporary medical condition while maintaining institutional standards.
+Our school makes reasonable accommodations for students with a qualifying disability or a temporary medical condition while keeping institutional standards.
+Our office will:

-- Collaborate with Seattle Central College when there are issues of accommodations.
+- Work with Seattle Central College when there are issues of accommodations.

-- Attempt to assist the student in obtaining the proper documentation evidence of a disability, such as an Individual Educational Plan (IEP) which is necessary to receive services.
+- Help students get the proper documentation of a disability, such as an Individual Educational Plan (IEP), which is necessary to receive services.

-- Develop an accommodation plan for you to ensure necessary and appropriate classroom accommodations.
+- Develop a plan for you to get classroom accommodations.

 All information shared with a counselor is held in the strictest confidence unless:

-- You contemplate injuring yourself or other people.
+- You consider injuring yourself or other people.

 - You have committed or intend to commit a crime or harmful act.